A decade of Learning and Growth with the Melton Foundation

 There are multiple perspectives to any situation or challenge

-Identifying them prepares you to address the situation in an inclusive manner Better solutions emerge when you pay attention to narratives which are beyond what you already know
+Identifying them prepares you to address the situation in an inclusive manner Better solutions emerge when you pay attention to narratives that are beyond what you already know

 - The necessity for Open Communication